Ford Mustang variants: Ford T-5

 Other than this, they were exactly the same as Mustangs elsewhere.
 Virtually all models and packages for the Mustang were available for the T-5 including the GT.
-After 1978 Krupp's brand rights on the Mustang name expired, so all Mustangs imported to Germany after 1979 kept the name Mustang.
+After 1979 Krupp's brand rights on the Mustang name expired, so all Mustangs imported to Germany after 1980 kept the name Mustang.

 The T-5 designation also applied to the 13 prototypes that were built before the first generation Mustang went into production.
 The 1963 Ford Mustang II concept car also briefly bore the T-5 designation.
 In 1962, Ford Vice-president Lee Iacocca leading the Fairlane Group (a committee of Ford managers and executives) began to work on a front-engine, four-seater design, known as the T-5 in company parlance, and later, the Mustang.
 To speed development, Ford Falcon and Fairlane components were used.
 Nearly the only design element that remained from the original Mustang I were the fake louvers that recreated the radiator scoops of the two-seater, and its name, emblazoned on its side panels as the "galloping Mustang" logo.

 High Country Special

 The High Country Mustangs were manufactured from 1966 (333), 1967 (400) and 1968 (251), as a special promotion vehicle for Colorado-area Ford dealers, the first two years of High Country Specials were little more than special exterior colors and a triangular HCS emblem for all body styles.
-For '68, the HCS became a hardtop only and borrowed the front foglights, sidescoops, and Shelby rear end treatments as to not to be confused with the Challenger Special of 1968 that only came with a standard tail housing.
+For '68, the HCS became a hardtop only and borrowed the front foglights, sidescoops, and Shelby rear end treatments so as not to be confused with the Challenger Special of 1968 that only came with a standard tail housing.